 Who should attend?
 Professional Safety Directors, Safety Consultants & Professionals, Human Resource Professionals, Risk Managers, Collateral Duty Safety Officers, Project Safety Professionals, Frontline Supervisors, Business Owners and General Managers.

-See our speaker highlights below, and click here for the agenda
+See our speaker highlights below, and click here for the Program Booklet

 Brought to you by the Alaska Chapter of the American Society of Safety Professionals

 in association with the Midnight Sun Chapter of AIHA.

 Based on this year’s outstanding education program, the ASSP awarded 1.2 CEU’s to attendees of this prestigious event.

 The Alaska Chapter of ASSP is again proud to present a strong and full program agenda this year, featuring the latest updates from around the industry and the country.
 One by one the selected presentations will address the array of health, and safety concerns industries have to contend with, and provide essential training and information right here in Alaska!